liavt/Jumbo-Engine/.github/CONTRIBUTING.md

 * Entities and components must be mutable, meaning they have a constructor.
 	* They may contain static utility methods that are optional use by the client.
 * Handlers and utlities must only have static methods, have a private constructor, and be final.

+###Testing
+* Unit tests are to be done with JUnit, whose jar is located in /jars
+* Every unit test must extends TestCase
+* Every unit test must specifically test 1 class.
+	* The unit test may use other classes to assist testing
+* The unit test's name is to be the name of the class that it is testing followed by the word 'Test.'
+	* A unit test's name is exempt from other naming rules, as long as it the follows the rule above.
+	* It is okay if a unit test has a naming conflict
+	* EXAMPLE: A unit test for *JumboEntity* will be called *JumboEntityTest* and a test for *Capsule* will be called *CapsuleTest*
+* EXAMPLE: *JumboTest* tests methods found in the *Jumbo* class.
+It may use the *Display* class from LWJGL to test *Jumbo.* The *JumboColorTest* tests methods found in *JumboColor*
+* Unit tests must be located in the source folder /test
+* The package for a unit test must mirror the package for the class it is testing, except it starts with *test.jumbo* instead of *com.jumbo*
+	* EXAMPLE: A unit test for *JumboScene,* which is located in *com.jumbo.core,* would be placed in *test.jumbo.core*
+* For every testing package, there must be a testing suite which runs all of the tests in that package.
+	* The suite's name must be the word 'Jumbo' plus the package name followed by the word 'Suite.'
+		* The name only needs to include the lowest level package
+	* EXAMPLE: A suite for the test.jumbo.tools.calculations would be called JumboCalculationsSuite
+* The test.jumbo package contains a *testing runner* and a *testing suite.*
+* The *testing suite* is a testing suite which runs all of the individual package suites.
+* The *testing runner* has a main() method which runs the *testing suite.*
+	* The runner can contain other methods to assist testing
+* The *testing suite* and *testing runner* are to be called JumboTestingSuite and JumboTestingRunner respectively.
+* No other class may go into test.jumbo

 ##Files